jakujobi/AkujobiP1Shell/docs/reviews/phase2_4_review/VALIDATION_SUMMARY.md

 ## Next Steps

-1. ✅ Approve and merge - Code is production-ready
+1. SUCCESS Approve and merge - Code is production-ready
-2. ✅ Mark Phase 2.4 complete in checklist
+2. SUCCESS Mark Phase 2.4 complete in checklist
-3. ✅ Proceed to Phase 2.5 - Main Shell Loop
+3. SUCCESS Proceed to Phase 2.5 - Main Shell Loop

 The executor is ready for integration with the shell loop!